cdegroot/evrl/_posts/2020-11-03-cooplight-nodemcu-lua.markdown

-`sntp` module has a `sync` command that does two things: it sets the time in the ESP8266's RTC (so that subsequent calls to the `rtctime` module give the right answer) and it calls a callback function with some info on the NTP response (for now, I'm leaving the error callback out, but it just reboots the MCU).
+`sntp` module has a `sync` command that does two things: it sets the time in the ESP8266's RTC (so that subsequent calls to the `rtctime` module give the right answer) and it calls a callback function with some info on the NTP response (the error callback I pass in just reboots the MCU).
 The callback then calculates sunset, calculates the time that the lamp should be on (I put that half an hour before sunset), and depending on whether we're in the lamp on interval or not, does the right thing.
 The whole thing is [in